Real Talk for Men’s Mental Health Month: Speak Up, Reach Out

 June is Men’s Mental Health Month, a time to shine a light on something many of us were taught to keep in the dark: our emotions.
+In honor of Men's Mental Health Awareness Month, we've decided that it's time for some real talk about it.
+Because of the stigma associated with mental health awareness, men are more likely to suffer alone and lose their battles with anxiety, depression, so it's time to speak up.

 As men, we are often told to “man up” or to push through the pain and to keep things bottled up.
 Not only is this unhealthy, but I know from personal experience that silence does not make the pain go away.
 It only amplifies it.
 It makes it louder.
 And heavier.
 Speaking up is not a sign of weakness but one of the bravest things you can do.